-2.2 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
+- 2.2 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
 We recognise that staff at our school play a particularly important role as they are in a position to identify concerns early and provide help for children to prevent concerns from escalating.
 All staff are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
-When concerned about the welfare of a child, staff members must always act in the best interests of the child.

-2.3 At Hevingham and Marsham Primary School Partnership and Hevingham Under 5's we ensure that safeguarding and child protection is at the forefront and underpin all relevant aspects of process and policy development.
-We operate with the best interests of the child at their heart.

-2.4 Where there is a safeguarding concern, the child's wishes and feelings are taken into account when determining what action to take and what services to provide.
-The systems we have in place are well promoted, easily understood and easily accessible for children to confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback.

-2.5 All staff and regular visitors will, through training and induction, know how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information.
+When concerned about the welfare of a child, staff members must always act in the best interests of the child. - 2.3 At Hevingham and Marsham Primary School Partnership and Hevingham Under 5's we ensure that safeguarding and child protection is at the forefront and underpin all relevant aspects of process and policy development.
+We operate with the best interests of the child at their heart. - 2.4 Where there is a safeguarding concern, the child's wishes and feelings are taken into account when determining what action to take and what services to provide.
+The systems we have in place are well promoted, easily understood and easily accessible for children to confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback. - 2.5 All staff and regular visitors will, through training and induction, know how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information.
 We will not make promises to any child and we will not keep secrets.
 Every child will know what the adult will have to do with any information they have chosen to disclose.

-2.6 Throughout our broad and balanced curriculum, we will provide activities and opportunities for children to develop the knowledge, values and skills they need to identify risks, including knowing when and how to ask for help for themselves and others to stay safe (this includes online).
-The Relationships Education, Relationships and Sex Education and Health Education will cover relevant, topics in an age and stage appropriate way, through a planned, developmental curriculum enabling pupils to learn about their rights and responsibilities to behave and stay safe in a variety of contexts on and offline.
+All staff will be trained to recognise that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful. - 2.6 Throughout our broad and balanced curriculum, we will provide activities and opportunities for children to develop the knowledge, values and skills they need to identify risks, including knowing when and how to ask for help for themselves and others to stay safe (this includes online).
+The Relationships Education, Relationships and Sex Education and Health Education (delivered in regularly timetabled lessons and reinforced throughout the whole curriculum) will cover relevant topics in an age and stage appropriate way, enabling pupils to learn about their rights and responsibilities to behave and stay safe in a variety of contexts on and offline.
 This will provide further reinforcement to help children identify risks, know when to seek support and develop the skills to ask for help from trustworthy, reliable sources.
-Further information can be found in the DfE guidance 'Teaching online safety in school.' and 'Relationships Education, Relationships and Sex Education and Health Education.'

-All children will be taught how to keep safe within our PSHE, Sex and Relationships, PANTS materials, residential and trips, Computing, cycling proficiency and road safety programmes of study; through assemblies and visitors to school such as the PCSO and the emergency services.
-The Nurture Lead runs the lunch and break time peer mentoring scheme.
-Children will make a 'High 5' - a template of a hand where they list 5 adults they can talk to if they feel unsafe, three of which have to work at school.
-This is completed every term.
-The Headteacher keeps a record of the list of adults for every child in both schools each term.
+We achieve this by: - being taught how to keep safe within our PSHE, Sex and Relationships lessons - PANTS materials - residential and trips - computing curriculum - cycling proficiency and road safety programmes of study through assemblies and visitors to school such as the PCSO and the emergency services

+- the nurture lead runs the lunch and break time peer mentoring scheme called Friendly Faces - Children will make a 'High 5' a template of a hand where they list 5 adults they can talk to if they feel unsafe, three of which have to work at school, this is completed every term and staff are given a list of children to 'check in' with throughout the term - Votes for School membership allows current affairs discussions in classes